juliaguida/oystercard/pills/github_collaboration.md

 4. Bob can now push new commits from his clone to `boris-bikes-2`.

 5. Bob adds Chetna as a collaborator.
-She can now clone and contribute to his repo.
+She can now clone and contribute to this new repo.

 ![Tracking pixel](https://githubanalytics.herokuapp.com/course/pills/github_collaboration.md)